Mellanox/ufm_sdk_3.0/utils/netfix/README.md

-This path holds a copy of the logic from [url](https://gitlab-master.nvidia.com/ae_networking/phy_layer_utils)
+This path holds a copy of the logic original logic

 # This logic is still under development and should not be used

-For now, we are taking only the link down logic.
+For now, we are taking only the link down logic (Flapping links)

 The current way to run it is:
 ```